 Other days are spent visiting various locations around the island in search of photographic subjects including up to four species of wild orchids, an ancient oak woodland and coastal habitats rich in lichens, seaside plants and rock pools.

 You will get help in basic camera craft, macro work, bird photography and composition.
 If time permits, we will also cover some basic digital processing.
 There will be indoor sessions, including slide presentations, if the weather prevents us from venturing out at any time.

-Please contact me by email or telephone 0114 2364433 if you would like more information.
-Alternatively, contact Nick Garbutt on 01398 332 727, or firstname.lastname@example.org, as soon as possible if you are interested or if you need more information.
+Please contact me by email or telephone, 0114 2364433, as soon as possible if you are interested or if you need more information.
+A more detailed brochure is available on request.
+If I am away, contact Nick Garbutt at firstname.lastname@example.org,

 Photo workshops at Manchester Museum

 Two of these events have now been held.
 There is a report on the latest one, and some of the participants’ photos, on the museum’s blog here.